Glencore pulls out of $475 million Peru deal

-LONDON/HONG KONG Commodity trader and miner Glencore (GLEN.L) has pulled out of its planned $475 million acquisition of the owner of Peru's Mina Justa copper project, citing the seller's failure to satisfy necessary conditions.
+LONDON/HONG KONG Commodity trader and miner Glencore (GLEN.L) has pulled out of its planned $475 million (305 million pound) acquisition of the owner of Peru's Mina Justa copper project, citing the seller's failure to satisfy necessary conditions.

 Glencore, the world's largest diversified commodity trader, had announced in July it planned to buy a 70 percent interest in Marcobre -- owner of Mina Justa and the Marcona copper property -- from CST Mining Group (0985.HK).